pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 _How can we use what we know/have available to find what we need?_

 Starting with a randomly sampled momentum value, we can use $\frac{\delta m}{\delta t} = - \frac{\delta V}{\delta \theta}$ to update the momentum across time steps and thereby travel along the contours of the negative log-probability of the posterior and sample the next positions in similarly high-probability-mass regions as the initial sample (i.e. initial position).
 Using these samples, we can estimate the target distribution $p$, i.e. the posterior.
+It is key to note that, as derived before, $\frac{\delta V}{\delta \theta} = - \frac{\delta \log(P(D|\theta) P(\theta))}{\delta \theta}$, which means the gradient used to update momentum across time steps only depends on what we already know, namely the likelihood $P(D|\theta)$ and the prior $P(\theta)$.

 Note that we can make the proposal after a number of iterations for travelling along the above contour using the chosen momentum — chosen based on $P(m)$ — and if we do so, we can get the proposed sample from a similarly high-probability-mass region of the posterior that is also far from the initial sample.
 This number of iterations (or alternatively, the time for which we allow the algorithm to travel along the contour) can be picked at random to optimise the algorithm's performance in the long run (reference: [_Michael Betancourt: Scalable Bayesian Inference with Hamiltonian Monte Carlo_ from London Machine Learning Meetup, **YouTube**](https://www.youtube.com/watch?v=jUSZboSq1zg)).

 ---